ldocull/MaslowDue/README.md

 ### This is firmware to control a Maslow CNC-type machine.

+_:warning: Making your own shield can be cumbersome and expensive.
+Our partners at [Maker Made](https://makermade.com/) offer both [a complete kit](https://makermade.com/product/m2-automated-cutting-machine-kit/), and [just the shield](https://makermade.com/product/complete-m2-due-board-with-case/) for those interested._

 # About this upgrade...

 The [MaslowCNC firmware](https://github.com/MaslowCNC/Firmware) and [GroundControl](https://github.com/MaslowCNC/GroundControl) front end software work well, but common points of discussion in the community is that it is slow and doesn't move smoothly (no accel/decel or chaining of vectors).